Motion of slightly compressible fluids in a bounded domain. II: The Equation of State, Main Theorems, and discussion

 Then there exists a number $k_0$ and a positive function $T(k)$ such that if $k > k_0$ the system (\ref{eq_comp_u})-(\ref{eq_comp_rho}) with initial conditions $\rho_{0k},~u_{0k}$ and with boundary condition (\ref{bc_comp}) has a unique $H^s$ solution $u_k(t),~\rho_k(t)$ defined on a time interval $[0,T(k))$.
 Furthermore $\rho_k(t) \in H^{s+1}$ and $\de u_k(t) \in H^s$. \end{theo} \begin{rema} Most of this theorem was proven in \cite{E3}.
 It is only the last statement, $\rho_k \in H^{s+1}$ and $\de u_k \in H^s$ that is new, for in \cite{E3} we only got $\rho_k \in H^s$.
 We shall see the significance of the additional differentiability in section \ref{diff_dep}. \end{rema} \begin{theo} Assume that $u_{0k},~\rho_{0k}$ and $p_k$ are as above and satisfy all hypothesis of Theorem \ref{first_big_theo}.
 Assume also that there exists a $v_0 \in H^s(\Om,\RR^n)$ such that $u_{0k} \rar v_0$ in $H^s(\Om,\RR^n)$ as $k\rar \infty$.
 Then there exists an interval $[0,T]$ and a unique curve $v:[0,T] \rar H^s(\Om,\RR^n)$ satisfying (\ref{eq_incomp_v})-(\ref{eq_incomp_rho}) with initial condition $v_0$ and boundary condition (\ref{bc_incomp}).
 Furthermore if $u_k(t)$, $\rho_k(t)$ are the solutions of (\ref{eq_comp_u})-(\ref{eq_comp_rho}) from theorem \ref{first_big_theo}, then if $T(k)$ is maximal, we find that $T(k) > T$ for large $k$ and $u_k(t) \rar v(t)$ in $H^s(\Om,\RR^n)$ as $k \rar \infty$.
 Also $\rho_k(t) \rar 1$ in $H^{s+1}(\Om,\RR)$. \end{theo}

 A consequence of this theorem is that the solution to the slightly compressible motion (in Lagrangian coordinates) depends differentiably on the initial data.
 To state this precisely requires additional constructions so we delay both the detailed statement and proof of this fact until sections \ref{diff_dep} and \ref{diff_dep_quasi}.
+We point out that Theorem \ref{second_big_theo} can be given a simple geometric interpretation in terms of convergence of curves in appropriate Banach manifolds (see Theorem \ref{equiv_second_big_theo}).
+This fits with the general study of motions with a strong constraining force \cite{E2}.
+Along these lines, recently the authors have proven similar convergence results in the context of the free boundary Euler equations in two \cite{DE} and three \cite{DE2} dimensions, where the relevant parameter is the coefficient of surface tension.